Cornell-QCA/website/public/data/coffee_bios/juliannelee1.md

 Interested in optics, quantum materials, and condensed matter research.
-I'm also interested in math.